Medicare 101: Helping You Understand the Basics to Protect Your Future

 How Do I Get Medicare?

-Enrolling in Medicare is relatively easy, and there are several ways to do it:
+Enrolling in Medicare is relatively straightforward, and there are several paths depending on your situation:

-• Automatic Enrollment: If you start receiving Social Security retirement benefits anytime between the age of 62 and up to four months before turning 65, you'll be enrolled automatically in Medicare Part A and Part B when you reach 65.
+• Automatic Enrollment: If you start receiving Social Security retirement benefits between age 62 and up to four months before turning 65, you'll be enrolled automatically in Medicare Part A and Part B when you reach 65.

 • Applying for Social Security: If you apply for Social Security benefits three months before your 65th birthday or later, you can sign up for Medicare during the same process.

-• Initial Enrollment Period: This 7-month period begins three months before you turn 65 and ends three months after your 65th birthday.
-It's crucial to enroll during this time to avoid any penalties.
+• Initial Enrollment Period: This 7-month window begins three months before you turn 65 and ends three months after your birthday month.
+Enrolling on time is crucial to avoid late enrollment penalties.

 What Does Medicare Cover?